yzy1996/Awesome-Generative-Model/Implicit Neural Representation (INR)/README.md

 - Accelerate

 > Implicit neural representations are a new and promising method to represent images and scenes.
 Implicit neural representations enable good performance on task like view synthesis.
 Those networks generate an image of scene pixel-by-pixel and are therefore computationally expensive.

+require a lot of memory and computations

+-